 Asbestos was common in many electrical wiring products from the 1930s to the late 1970s, such as older cloth wires and fuse boxes.
 In addition to wires and power cables, the term “electrical wiring” also includes circuit breakers, fuses, service panels, light fixtures, outlets and other parts of an electrical system.

 By the early 1970s, the general public was becoming aware of the health dangers of asbestos exposure.
-Electrical wiring manufacturers started looking for substitute materials like gypsum, calcium silicate, expanded perlite, cellulose and polystyrene.
-General Electric stopped using asbestos in electrical wiring parts around 1977.
+Electrical wiring manufacturers started looking for substitute materials like fiberglass, gypsum, calcium silicate, expanded perlite, cellulose and polystyrene.
+General Electric phased out asbestos in electrical wiring parts around 1977.

 The Environmental Protection Agency banned some asbestos electrical products in 1989, such as breaker box linings and asbestos-cement panels.
-But companies could still import wiring and thermoplastic parts containing the toxic material.
+But after the 1989 rule was mostly overturned in 1991, companies could still import wiring and thermoplastic parts containing the toxic material.
 It wasn’t until 2024 that the EPA and Biden administration finalized a ban on all uses of chrysotile asbestos electrical products, including imported goods.
+This ban has been continually challenged and current enforcement includes industry-specific phase-out deadlines, but remains largely uncertain.

 Types of Asbestos Electrical Panel and Wiring Products